jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "As you should.
 There is more to know.
 Tāwhirimātea placed the stars.
 The Navigator reads the gods' signs.
 That is how we got here.
 That is how we will get there.
 Listen to the gods."

-I notice the Elder's voice deepens as he says, "In the time of the seventh Navigator, when the fishing grounds grew thin, the Chief consulted the priests.
+I notice the Elder's voice deepens as he says, "In the time of the seventh Navigator, when the fish grew few for our many people, the Chief asked the priests to read the sky.
 They read the signs of Tāne—birds flying beyond the horizon, stars positioned to show when land waits beyond sight.

 The gods were calling us to voyage.